(KUD) Unconstrained

 # 5. Authentication coercion

 # 6. Check if it works.
-Krbrelayx should have received and decrypted a ticket, extracting the coerced principal's TGT.
+Krbrelayx should have decrypted the received ST and extracted the coerced principal's TGT.

 Once the krbrelayx listener is ready, an authentication coercion attack (e.g. PrinterBug, PrivExchange, PetitPotam) can be operated.
-The listener will then receive a Kerberos authentication, hence a ST, containing a TGT.
+The listener will then receive a Kerberos authentication, hence an ST, containing an embedded TGT.

 The TGT will then be usable with Pass the Ticket (to act as the victim) or with S4U2self abuse (to obtain local admin privileges over the victim).